Palo Cathedral: Contemporary

-In November 2013, the cathedral was damaged by Typhoon Haiyan.
-After Haiyan's havoc, a memorial service for the typhoon's casualties was held in the cathedral.
-Bodies were buried in the cathedral's grave site.
-On Christmas Eve, Pope Francis sent his Apostolic Nuncio to the country, Giuseppe Pinto, to lead a Mass at the roofless cathedral and to inspect the damage on churches in Eastern Visayas.
-After the church's rehabilitation, Pope Francis briefly visited the cathedral in January 2015, brought about by impending Tropical Storm Mekkhala.
-In 2015, it was declared as one of the pilgrim churches of the archdiocese by Archbishop John F. Du.
+On November 8, 2013, the cathedral was damaged by Typhoon Haiyan (also known in the Philippines as Typhoon Yolanda).
+On November 25, seven priests were ordained at the then-roofless cathedral.
+A memorial service for the typhoon's casualties was held in the cathedral and the church grounds became a mass burial site.
+On Christmas Eve, Pope Francis appointed the Apostolic Nuncio to the country, Giuseppe Pinto, as his papal legate to lead a Midnight Mass at the roofless cathedral and to inspect the damage on churches in Eastern Visayas.

+After the church's rehabilitation, Pope Francis briefly visited the cathedral on January 17, 2015, brought about by impending Tropical Storm Mekkhala.
+In 2015, it was declared as one of the pilgrim churches of the archdiocese by Archbishop John F. Du in observance of the Extraordinary Jubilee of Mercy.

+The cathedral holds a Passion Play or Pamalandong every Good Friday.